 OWLT Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Owlet, Inc. Shareholders Of Class Action And Lead Plaintiff Deadline: January 17, 2022

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Owlet, Inc. ("Owlet" or the "Company") (OWLT) and certain of its officers, on behalf of shareholders who: (1) purchased or otherwise acquired Owlet between March 31, 2021, and October 4, 2021, inclusive (the "Class Period"); and/or (2) held Sandbridge common stock held as of June 1, 2021, and were eligible to vote at Sandbridge's special meeting on July 14, 2021.
+NEW YORK, Nov.
+29, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Owlet, Inc. ("Owlet" or the "Company") (OWLT) and certain of its officers, on behalf of shareholders who: (1) purchased or otherwise acquired Owlet between March 31, 2021, and October 4, 2021, inclusive (the "Class Period"); and/or (2) held Sandbridge common stock held as of June 1, 2021, and were eligible to vote at Sandbridge's special meeting on July 14, 2021.
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/owlt.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.